carminechoi/AlgorithmVisualizer/README.md

 ## Introduction

-The Pathfinder project provides an interactive platform where users can create custom mazes or generate random mazes using Prim's algorithm.
+Pathfinder provides an interactive platform where users can create custom mazes or generate random mazes using Prim's algorithm.
 Users can then apply solving algorithms like Breadth-First Search (BFS) and Dijkstra's algorithm to find the shortest path from the start to the end of the maze.
 The visualization helps users understand how these algorithms work and how they navigate through the maze to find the optimal path.

 ## Features